TIM-MEE & PROCESSED PLASTIC

 NONE IN STOCK - Processed Plastic version hard plastic scout car.

-10.00 Tim-Mee version soft plastic scout car, MISSING CANNON BARREL.
+NONE - Tim-Mee version soft plastic scout car.

-cannon with tow ring and spoked wheels to use with ACW figures, see ACW section for availability.
+cannon with tow ring and spoke wheels to use with ACW figures, see ACW section for availability.

 1960s vehicles sold by Tim-Mee